Making Healthy Changes: Define Your True Reason for Health

 If my body and mind are the incredible instruments that I was given to make this contribution, I feel I am accountable for making sure that these instruments are sharp and ready.
-When I don’t do this, when I make decisions that compromise my productivity and creativity, I am liable not just to myself but to whomever I was suppose to help, be there for, or otherwise support.
+When I don’t do this, when I make decisions that compromise my productivity and creativity, I am liable not just to myself but to whomever I was supposed to help, be there for, or otherwise support.
 My husband, my family, my neighbors, my community, my self- someone is compromised when I make unhealthy decisions.

 I don’t make the right decisions everyday, some days not even close – but I do always continue to try.
 This is how my love for nutrition continues.

 Each day that I get to work on Perfectly Produce, I see more clearly how it is my creative expression – one of my contributions.
-I am, and want to be, accountable to each person that is connected to Perfectly Produce.
-When I look back at my initial business planning notes (pictured above) and see the Perfectly Produce logo within them, the stem determined to blossom, I’m content knowing I’m where I’m suppose to be.
+I am and want to be, accountable to each person that is connected to Perfectly Produce.
+When I look back at my initial business planning notes (pictured above) and see the Perfectly Produce logo within them, the stem determined to blossom, I’m content knowing I’m where I’m supposed to be.

-Here’s to all of us experiencing health, together, so that we protect the ability to share and learn what each of us is suppose to teach.
+Here’s to all of us experiencing health, together, so that we protect the ability to share and learn what each of us is supposed to teach.
 We are all that important – that accountable – to each other.
 Here’s to all of us making changes, together.

 CARE was developed for the following individuals; if this list resonates with you, stay connected by joining our email list so we can continue the conversation on How to Lose Weight (again) and Keep it Off (really).